mpjlu/serving/README.md

 ### How do I use my own Fork of Caffe?

 If you intend to use a fork of Caffe which contains (for example) custom layers, you can alter `tensorflow_serving/workspace.bzl` to point to the file/git location of your fork.

-__Note:__ To ensure any custom layer is picked up by the build, you currently will need to alter the `caffe.BUILD` to include the name of that layer in the variable `CAFFE_WELL_KNOWN_LAYERS`.

 ## Misc.
 Development notes